YusefAN/leap-climsim-kaggle-5th/README.md

 \begin{enumerate}
     \item Linear layer expanding the input dimension
-    \item Bidirectional LSTM (6 layer deep) with hidden dimension ranging from 256 to 320
+    \item Bidirectional LSTM (6 layers deep) with hidden dimension ranging from 256 to 320
-    \item The LSTM output is put into an 1D average pooling layer and a mean layer (along the dimension with length 60, which is the repeated 60 times)
+    \item The LSTM output is put into a 1D average pooling layer and a mean layer (along the dimension with length 60, which is repeated 60 times)
-    \item The original input, the LSTM output, 1D average pooling output, and the mean are all concatenated
+    \item The original input, the LSTM output, the 1D average pooling output, and the mean are all concatenated
     \item A series of linear layers then produce the final 368-element output sequence
 \end{enumerate}